SagarDas07/Password_Strength_Checker_ML_Model/README.md

 - numpy
 - scikit-learn

-You can install these dependencies using `pip`:
+You can install these dependencies using `pip`

 ```bash
 pip install pandas numpy scikit-learn